 NTHS is committed to the recognition of excellence in every arena of CTE student achievement, community service, outstanding chapters, and contributions from business, industry, and educational professionals.
 NTHS encourages involvement by its members and their chapters outside the classroom.

 The focus of this national award is to identify a need within the community, develop an action plan, drive a service learning initiative into action, and encourage NTHS members to become actively involved in meeting local needs.
-This year's Silver Star of Excellence award winners include:
+Some of our previous Silver Star of Excellence award winners include: